syncfusion-content/maui-docs/MAUI/Scheduler/drag-and-drop-appointments.md

 Refer [here](https://help.syncfusion.com/maui/scheduler/appointments#creating-business-objects) to create a business object class.

-N> Inherit the business object class class from the `INotifyPropertyChanged` for dynamic changes in custom data.
+N> Inherit the business object class from the `INotifyPropertyChanged` for dynamic changes in custom data.

 ## Handle appointment drag starting
-You can get the appointment details and handle whether the appointment can be draggable or not by using `AppointmentDragStarting` event.
+You can get the appointment details and handle whether the appointment can be draggable or not by using the `AppointmentDragStarting` event.
 This event will be triggered when the appointment is started dragging.
 The `AppointmentDragStartingEventArgs` argument contains the following properties.

-`Appointment` - Gets the appointment that is going to be dragged.
+`Appointment` - Get the appointment that is going to be dragged.
-`Resource` - Gets the resource under which the appointment is currently located.
+`Resource` - Get the resource under which the appointment is currently located.

 {% tabs %}
 {% highlight c# %}